crazii/SBEMU/README.txt

 /K: Set the sample rate for the real sound card.
 Default: /K22050
     It's not recommended to set value above 44100 for games, as most DOS games output 11025/22050 Hz.
+    A higher sample rate won't increase the sound quality; on the contrary it will impose the burden to resample and cause instability.
     But you may try to set it higher if your want, or for music players.

 /FIXTC: Use fixed time constant.
 Default: /FIXTC0 (disabled)